plexguide/Unraid_Intel-ARC_Deployment/README.md

 <img width="483" alt="image" src="https://github.com/user-attachments/assets/b04d53b1-9d5d-42ab-ab33-2ac2dd2449b0">

 For this script to run, you need to install - USER SCRIPTS - from the UNRAID APP STORE.
 Once you save the script, ensure it is setup to STARTUP AT ARRAY.
 Also, click RUN IN THE BACKGROUND just to get it going.
+NOT REQUIRED FOR TDARR AV1!

 <img width="403" alt="image" src="https://github.com/user-attachments/assets/728a6959-cfaf-44e5-8302-ab43372c87a1">